tbordvik/soko/README.md

 - [Windows](https://github.com/raysan5/raylib/wiki/Working-on-Windows)
 - [macOS](https://github.com/raysan5/raylib/wiki/Working-on-macOS)

-This is only tested on linux.
-Sorry windows/mac people.
+- Linux users can compile with `./compile` or to compile and run `./compile_and_run`

-Compile with `./compile` or to compile and run `./compile_and_run`
+- Windows/mac users - Read the quickstart readme.

 Based on the [Raylib-Quickstart](https://github.com/raylib-extras/raylib-quickstart) template - the readme from it follows.